 To put these results into perspective, recall that a neoclassical model would predict that hours have an influence on the probability of stopping that varies smoothly with realized income, without regard to whether income is higher than expected.
 A pure income-targeting model as in Farber (2008) would predict a jump in the probability of stopping when the income target is reached, but an influence of hours that again varies smoothly with realized income.
 Our estimates are inconsistent with a neoclassical model and-because the effect of hours is significant when income is higher than expected but insignificant when income is lower than expected-with Farber's income-targeting model.
 When the utility cost of hours is highly nonlinear, drivers' neoclassical utility-maximizing choices resemble hours targeting.
 But neoclassical drivers should still have positive wage elasticity, in contrast to the zero elasticity implied by hours targeting.
-Further, Section IIC's structural model can closely approximate a neoclassical model with inelastic labor supply, but there is clear evidence that the hours bunching in the sample follows targets that vary by day-of-the-week in a way that is ruled out by a neoclassical model.
-Although our estimates are inconsistent with a neoclassical model, the estimates are consistent with our reference-dependent model if the probability of stopping is more strongly
+Further, Section II.3's structural model can closely approximate a neoclassical model with inelastic labor supply, but there is clear evidence that the hours bunching in the sample follows targets that vary by day-of-the-week in a way that is ruled out by a neoclassical model.
+Although our estimates are inconsistent with a neoclassical model, they estimates are consistent with our reference-dependent model if the probability of stopping is more strongly influenced by hours when early earnings are higher than expected but by income when lower than expected.